JonOfUs/caddy-ionos/README.md

-# Caddy Cloudflare
+# Caddy Ionos
-> A fully integrated Caddy Docker image featuring Cloudflare DNS-01 ACME validation
+> A fully integrated Caddy Docker image featuring Ionos DNS-01 ACME validation

-Deploy a hassle-free Caddy server with built-in support for Cloudflare DNS-01 ACME challenges.
+Deploy a hassle-free Caddy server with built-in support for Ionos DNS-01 ACME challenges.
 Streamline your SSL certificate management and ensure your server stays secure without manual updates, making it an effortless and reliable solution.

 ## Table of Contents